-No. What Who When Recommended Priority

-A Assess opportunities for sustainable Urban Agriculture.
-PARKS, CED Near-term High

-(2021- 2025) (partially funded)

-Work with non-profits and regulatory

-agencies to explore the potential for

-creating, expanding and sustaining local

-urban agriculture, including community

-ns, orchards and farmers' markets.

-,

-The a ssessment should explore the

-pility of implementing the

-• •

-101100 ving strategies:

-- Developing a site inventory and

-a management plan to administer
+No. What Who When Recommended Priority A Assess opportunities for sustainable Urban Agriculture.
+PARKS, CED Near-term (2021- 2025) High (partially funded) Work with non-profits and regulatory agencies to explore the potential for creating, expanding and sustaining local urban agriculture, including community gardens, orchards and farmers' markets.
+The assessment should explore the feasibility of implementing the following strategies: Developing a site inventory and a management plan to administer the

+non of metantial subserve situation 1

-the use of potential urban
+use of potential urban agricultural

-agricultural sites;
+sites; Expanding the number and

-- Expanding the number and
+Expanding the number and

-frequency of farmer's markets
+frequency of farmer's markets throughout Lakewood;

-throughout Lakewood;

 Promoting urban agriculture as a

 desirable civic activity that

-improves the quality of urban
+improves the quality of urban life,

-life, food security, neighborhood
+food security, neighborhood safety

-safety and environmental
+and environmental stewardship;

-stewardship;

-- Establishing a community-based
+Establishing a community-based

-support system for urban
+support system for urban growers

-growers such as tool banks,
+such as tool banks, shared

-shared processing facilities,
+processing facilities, farmers'

-farmers' markets, community
+markets, community supported

-supported agriculture ventures,
+agriculture ventures, funding

-funding streams and technical
+streams and technical service

-service providers;
+providers;

-Offering locally grown food to
+Offering locally grown food to local

-local schools, hospitals, nursing
+schools, hospitals, nursing homes,

-1

-homes, food banks, daycare
+food banks, daycare centers,

-centers, correction facilities and
+correction facilities and businesses

-businesses such as restaurants,
+such as restaurants, while creating

-while creating economic

-opportunities for urban growers
+economic opportunities for urban

-and related industries;
+growers and related industries;

-- Creating training programs for
+Creating training programs for

 unemployed people to work in

-urban food-related businesses as
+urban food-related businesses as a

-a source of jobs;
+source of jobs;

-- Working with representatives of
+Working with representatives of

 community gardening and urban

-farming organizations to meet
+farming organizations to meet needs

-needs unique to urban farm
+unique to urban farm enterprises;

-enterprises;

-• Ensuring long-term land
+Ensuring long-term land

 commitment for community

-gardens, entrepreneurial farms and other urban agriculture ventures; • Updating building codes to encourage rooftop gardening. В Coordinate with Clover Park School District in developing school-based programs that integrate nutrition and gardening in order to raise awareness about the connection between healthy food choices and locally grown fresh produce and the environmental benefits of urban agriculture PARKS, CED Near-term (2021-2025) High (partially funded)
+gardens, entrepreneurial farms and

+other urban agriculture ventures; Updating building codes to

+Updating building codes to encourage rooftop gardening.

+encourage roomop gardening.

+В Coordinate with Clover Park School District PARKS, Near-term High

+in developing school-based programs that CED (2021- (partially

+integrate nutrition and gardening in order to 2025) funded)

+raise awareness about the connection , ,

+between healthy food choices and locally

+grown fresh produce and the environmental

+benefits of urban agriculture